 Doubting between an Office Manager and an Executive Assistant?
-Here are the differences
+Here are the key differences

 What do all these tasks have in common?
-They’re exactly what executive assistants and office managers are experts in.
+They’re areas of expertise of executive assistants and office managers.

 Based on your and your company’s specific needs, an EA can be more suitable than an office manager, and vice versa.
 So, how to choose?
-And what’s the ROI of hiring an executive assistant or an office manager?
+And what’s the ROI of hiring an executive assistant or an OM?

 Office managers and executive assistants have many tasks & responsibilities in common

-Like executive assistants, office managers are responsible for managing the day-to-day operations of the organization.
-While they can’t hire or fire employees, they are tasked with making decisions that impact the work environment and culture of the company.
+Like EAs, office managers are responsible for managing the day-to-day operations of the organization, and both are tasked with making decisions that impact the work environment and culture of the company.

 For example, both roles will be responsible for: